benschaeffer17/polytope/doc/building_visualizations.md

 def toggle_style(self, *args):
     self.style.toggle_style()
 ```
 Now, pressing the 'V' key will switch between simple points and lines, and lit spheres and cylinders.
+You can also use widgets to add functionality.
+For example, the `Capture` widget saves a screenshot when the `C` key is pressed.